davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 In case you're using your own text editor, just paste the above in `<head>`.

-Ready too see some stars?
+Ready to see some stars?
 (I know, terrible)

 ![score panel prettified]({{"assets/posts/memory-p3/2.png" | relative_url}})